cultures-interactive/adamara/README.md

 ## Deploy on a server (using CapRover)

 1. [Install and set up CapRover](https://caprover.com/docs/get-started.html) (until including step 3) on a server with at least 16 GB RAM.
-   - The easiest way to do this is probably the DigitalOcean One-Click App mentioned in the document.
+   - The easiest (but definitely not the cheapest) way to do this is probably the DigitalOcean One-Click App mentioned in the document.
+Other alternatives are for example Hetzner using [this tutorial](https://community.hetzner.com/tutorials/install-caprover).
-   - While 16 GB RAM is recommended, 8 GB RAM might work too if you [create a swap file](https://linuxize.com/post/create-a-linux-swap-file/).
-If you run into trouble while building, you might want to upgrade to 16 GB and try again.
+   - While 16 GB RAM is recommended for running the Adamara server, 8 GB RAM might work too.
+If you want to try that and it doesn't work, [create a swap file](https://linuxize.com/post/create-a-linux-swap-file/).
+If that doesn't help, you might want to upgrade to 16 GB and try again.
 2. Open the CapRover frontend (https://captain.your-url.com).
 3. Create MariaDB instance:
    1. "Apps" -> "Create new App" -> "One-Click Apps/Databases": "MariaDB"